AdityaPrasad99/Pizza_Sales_Analysis_-Power-BI-/README.md

 #### Key Metrics
 1. **Average Order Value (AOV)**: Measures the mean value of all orders placed.
 This is calculated by dividing the total sales revenue by the number of orders.
-2. **Peak Order Hour**: Identifies the specific hour with the highest volume of orders, enabling optimal scheduling and
+2. **Peak Order Hour**: Identifies the specific hour with the highest volume of orders.